Code-Sploit/bsh/README.md

 # BSH (*Basic Shell*)
 This repository is for a *Basic shell* written in python.

-Basic shell alias *bsh* is for beginners in the command linx.
+Basic shell alias *bsh* is for beginners in the command line.

-Go down the page to see the *available commands for bsh*.
+If you want to see the *available commands for bsh* then go down the page.

 # Installation
     # chmod 755 install